scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 ### Is there a repository of AVA related materials I can learn from?

 In addition to this documentation, there is a [community-run repository](https://github.com/tbrunain/awesome-ava-chain) of useful links and resoucres.
-Great thanks to `tbrunaian` for this contribution :)
+Great thanks to `tbrunain` for this contribution :)

 ## Common Mistakes